Remote management: An in-depth guide on leading a remote team

-Apart from impatience, the biggest problem concerning delays in remote communication, at least according to Nelson Sherwin, the manager of PEO compare, are the managers themselves:
+Apart from impatience, the biggest problem concerning delays in remote communication, according to Nelson Sherwin, the HR manager of PEO compare — are the managers themselves:

 “While remote managers might talk a good communication game to their staff, more than a few don’t practice what they preach.
 To “remote” successfully requires an understanding that you’re dealing with a different kind of beast entirely.
 All the little interactions taken for granted in a centralized office setting go away.
 The only kind of communication is what you set up and use.”

 Apart from taking their time to choose a communication software they can rely on, managers communicating remotely also need to find a workaround for communication gaps and maintain a healthy workflow.